 The platform’s timesheet functionality meanwhile automatically populates timesheets based on entries from the stopwatch-based timer.
 With TimeCamp supporting automated time tracking as well, computer activity is synced with the data from the interactive time tracker.
 It’s also possible to add time manually, which is all pretty simple thanks to the drag-and-drop functionality of this time sheet software.
 There are two types of timesheets — textual and graphical — with the latter providing a calendar-like view of all tasks and projects.

 Another outstanding feature of the software is related to its invoicing tools.
 The platform allows users to easily create invoices using the data from the time tracking platform.
-Additionally, TimeCamp provides an insight into both billable and non-billable hours.
+Additionally, TimeCamp provides insight into both billable and non-billable hours.
 Next, TimeCamp users can set different roles within their team and give specific privileges to each member.
 The options include regular users, administrators, and supervisors.

 The reporting capabilities of this timekeeper software are also impressive.
 Users can generate different types of reports, including daily and weekly, with tasks, and people that worked on them, time entries, etc. Users can send reports via email, share them online, export them to PDF and Excel, or add them to Google Drive.
 TimeCamp supports plenty of third-party integrations, including project management software.